How can I mask visitors IP addresses?

 Needed permissions: owner

-Piwik PRO displays a visitor IP address in various reports and uses it to show location and network data.
-When you want to protect an IP address of your website visitor, you can hide at four levels.
+Piwik PRO displays the IP address of each of your website visitors in various reports and uses it to read location and network data.
+If you want to protect a visitor’s IP address, you can do so at four levels.

 Let’s look at a few examples: